-You’ve also got other mission-critical equipment that impacts the operation of your restaurant HVAC: your refrigeration equipment.
-Your walk-in coolers, low boys, blast chillers and freezers put out a lot of heat that can wreak havoc on the operation of your HVAC system.
-And the reverse is also true: if your restaurant HVAC isn’t working as it should, it can affect the temperatures inside your refrigeration equipment.
-And that can be a recipe for disaster: it can endanger your health inspection status and even the health of your customers.
+You have refrigeration equipment (walk-in coolers, low boys, blast chillers and freezers) that put out a lot of heat and can wreak havoc on the performance of your restaurant HVAC system.
+And the reverse is also true: if your restaurant HVAC isn’t working right, it can affect the temperatures inside your refrigeration equipment.
+That can endanger your health inspection status and the health of your customers.

-It’s important that you choose a service provider for your restaurant HVAC that understands the conditions you work in and how to design and maintain your system accordingly.
+It’s important to choose a service provider for your restaurant HVAC that understands your needs and how to design and maintain your system accordingly.

-So how can you tell if a heating and air conditioning company has what it takes to install, repair and maintain restaurant HVAC equipment?
-Look for the following signs of expertise and commitment to customer service:
+How can you tell if a heating and air conditioning company has what it takes to install, repair and maintain restaurant HVAC equipment?
+Look for these signs of expertise and commitment to customer service:

 1. Experience with restaurant HVAC

-A great way to get started is to ask colleagues in the restaurant business (especially in your neighborhood) who does their restaurant HVAC work.
-It’s a good sign when you see the company’s trucks around your area frequently; if your neighbors are calling them back again and again, they’re probably doing good work.
+Ask colleagues in the restaurant business (especially in your neighborhood) who does their restaurant HVAC work.
+It’s a good sign when you see the company’s trucks around your area frequently.
+If your neighbors are using them regularly, chances are they’re doing good work.

 Before you hire anyone, make sure they can demonstrate a history of successfully working with restaurant HVAC systems.
-Don’t just take their word for it: ask for references from satisfied restaurant owners and managers.
-When you call those references, ask how long the company has been working for them and what type of service they performed.
+Ask for references from satisfied restaurant owners and managers.
+Call those references and ask how long the company has been working for them and what type of service they performed.
 Ideally, you want to hear about installations, preventative maintenance, and repairs.